getodk/docs/docs-tech-guide.rst

   $ pip install virtualenv

-Then, create an ODK "master" directory.
+Then, create an :file:`ODK` directory.
 This will contain your virtualenv and the docs repo as subdirectories.

 .. code-block:: console